PLANET V PLATFORM SERVICES - BUYER TERMS AND CONDITIONS

 (c) actually (or attempt to) decode, reverse engineer, disassemble, decompile or otherwise translate or convert the Platform or the Platform Materials, including (i) to build a competitive product or service to the Platform; (ii) to build a product using similar ideas, features, functions or graphics to the Platform; and/or (iii) to copy any ideas, features, functions or graphics of the Platform;

-(d) offer the Platform as a service with Customer branding or otherwise use or offer the Platform on a white label basis;
+(d) offer the Platform as a service with Buyer branding or otherwise use or offer the Platform on a white label basis;

 (e) except as expressly permitted by us in writing in advance, permit any third party (other than Authorised Users) to access or use the Platform or the Platform Materials;

-(g) use the Platform, Platform Materials and/or the Services to traffic or deliver any Customer Materials that promote, refer to or have links to: (i) false, misrepresentative, libelous, defamatory, pornographic, obscene, or otherwise inappropriate material; (ii) copyright piracy, hacking or phreaking; (iii) illegal activities, deceptive practices or violations of third party rights (including intellectual property or privacy rights); or (iv) that do not comply with Applicable Laws.
+(g) use the Platform, Platform Materials and/or the Services to traffic or deliver any Buyer Materials that are or promote, refer to or have links to: (i) false, misrepresentative, libellous, defamatory, pornographic or unlawfully obscene material; (ii) copyright piracy, hacking or phreaking; (iii) illegal activities, deceptive practices or violations of third party rights (including intellectual property or privacy rights); or (iv) materials and/or services that do not comply with Applicable Laws.

-5.1 Customer hereby grants us a non-exclusive, royalty-free, sub-licensable licence to use and to authorise the use of the Customer Materials as provided by Customer or on its behalf for the Permitted Purposes.
-We agree and acknowledge that we shall not acquire any rights (including, without limitation, intellectual property rights) in, or associated with, the Customer Materials, except as expressly permitted pursuant to these Terms.
+5.1 Buyer hereby grants us a non-exclusive, royalty-free, sub-licensable licence to use and to authorise the use of the Buyer Materials as provided by Buyer or on its behalf only for the Permitted Purposes.
+We agree and acknowledge that we shall not acquire any rights (including, without limitation, intellectual property rights) in, or associated with, the Buyer Materials, except as expressly permitted pursuant to these Terms.

-(a) it and any and all Customer Materials comply with all Applicable Laws and will not be misleading, deceptive, defamatory, discriminatory, fraudulent, obscene, unethical, or illegal or infringe the rights of any third party (including intellectual property rights);
+(a) it and any and all Buyer Materials comply with all Applicable Laws and will not be misleading, deceptive, defamatory, discriminatory, fraudulent, obscene, or illegal or infringe the rights of any third party (including intellectual property rights);

-(b) it holds the necessary rights (including, without limitation, intellectual property rights) to permit the use, processing, reproduction, display, transmission and distribution (the Use) of the Customer Materials by us for the Permitted Purposes;
+(b) it holds the necessary rights (including, without limitation, intellectual property rights) to permit the use, processing, reproduction, display, transmission and distribution of the Buyer Materials by us for the Permitted Purposes (the Use);

 (c) the Use will not cause us to breach any Applicable Laws; and/or infringe any rights of any third parties (including, without limitation, any intellectual property or other rights);

-(d) the Customer Materials will not contain viruses, bugs, worms, trojan horses, harmful codes or any other form of defect or contaminant which could cause temporary or permanent damage to or will otherwise impair or harm or cause the malfunction of the Platform and/or software or hardware, computer systems or devices of any of us or any third party;
+(d) the Buyer Materials do not contain viruses, bugs, worms, trojan horses, harmful codes or any other form of defect or contaminant which could cause temporary or permanent damage to or will otherwise impair or harm or cause the malfunction of the Platform and/or software or hardware, computer systems or devices of any of us or any third party;

 (e) it shall not acquire any rights (including, without limitation, intellectual property rights) in or associated with the Platform and will only use the Platform as permitted in these Terms; and